Serving others through mentorship

 - Host a mentoring program in your faith facility

 To learn more about mentorship opportunities, please contact our office at 513-867-1227.

 Ready to become a mentor?
 Click here to apply today.

 Christian Study Guide on Mentorship

 Big Brothers Big Sisters has a Bible Study template available for Christian denominations focused on mentorship in the Bible and how mentorship exists in our lives today.
-To obtain a copy of the Bible Study template, or for more information about partnering with Big Brothers Big Sisters, contact Becky Perkins, Vice President of Marketing & Outreach, at email@example.com.
+To obtain a copy of the Bible Study template, or for more information about partnering with Big Brothers Big Sisters, contact our office at 513-867-1227, or email Becky Perkins, Vice President of Marketing & Outreach, at Becky.Perkins@bbbsbutler.org.